Relive the experience of America's first permanent English colony.

 Take time to explore expansive gallery exhibits and an introductory film that describe the cultures of the Powhatan Indians, English and West Central Africans who converged in 1600s Virginia, and trace Jamestown’s beginnings in England and the first century of the Virginia colony through 1699.
 Gallery exhibits incorporate new historical research and technology and feature artifacts, interactive displays, short films and “Bacon’s Rebellion” experiential theater.

-In the outdoor living-history areas – accessible only on guided tours through February 28 – costumed historical interpreters describe and demonstrate daily life in early Jamestown.
+In the outdoor living-history areas, costumed historical interpreters describe and demonstrate daily life in early Jamestown.
 Explore life-size re-creations of a 1610-14 fort and a Paspahegh town.
 Climb aboard a re-creation of one of the three ships that sailed from England to Virginia in 1607.

 Extend Your Visit with a Trip to the American Revolution Museum at Yorktown

 There’s more history to discover with a combination ticket that includes the American Revolution Museum at Yorktown, offering savings on single museum admission.
 Both museums are open year-round 9 a.m. to 5 p.m. daily, except Christmas and New Year’s days.

 COVID-19 safety protocols at the museums feature adjustments to operations for everyone’s safety and enjoyment of the museum experience.
 Learn more.